 For those of you who’ve worn out the neck bandanna trend, you’re ready to put all those handkerchiefs to a different use anyway.
 It’s time to swirl, fold, and knot them into something new for a few months — and this movement shifts you perfectly into summer’s vacationing spirit.
 Read on for the scoop on how to wear a headscarf now.

-This guide shows you how to use all those spare scarves and lets you play up your inner Grace Kelly, Jackie O and more as you head into the heat.
-And, this trend is the solution for coordinating color, festive prints and manageable hair all into the mix.
-Read this to mean: the headscarf is a saving grace whether you’re cruising into the city or already there.
+This guide shows you how to use all those spare scarves to play up your inner Grace Kelly and Jackie O as you head into the heat.
+Even better, you can use this trend to coordinate color, festive prints, and unmanageable hair into one cohesive style.
+Read this to mean: The headscarf is a saving grace whether you’re cruising into the city or already there.
 I know I’m keeping a few options on hand to give boring and bad hair days a boost.

-Tied through the hair to create a headband effect, this style offers a few different looks depending on whether you want to show off or hide the ends of your scarf.
+Fold your scarf in half, into a giant diamond.
+Roll it from the pointy side, pressing flat as you go so it looks like a tie.
+Then wrap it around your head, over your ears, creating a headband effect.
+This style offers a few different looks depending on whether you want to show off or hide the ends of your scarf.

 Fitted like a little cap to the head, the cap-style headscarf is arguably a more bohemian spin on bonnet looks.
 Tie it the side at the nape of the neck and let the tails flow free or use it to secure the hair in one big bun.

 Worn around the head and knotted at the front or to the side, this halo-like option merges flower crown and neckerchief trends in one.
 You can buy twisted headbands that you slide one, but it’s more fun to tie it yourself.
 Simply wrap it around once, twist the ends at the top of your end, then tie it at the base of your neck.